 - National Suicide Prevention Lifeline: 988 or text the Crisis Text Line: HOME at 741741.

 - Visit the NO MORE Directory to find more resources near you.

 Everyone, regardless of age, gender, sexual orientation, or gender expression, deserves a healthy relationship in which they’re treated with respect.

 At Charlie Health, we offer virtual mental health treatment for adolescents, young adults, and families experiencing mental health crises.
-Our intensive outpatient program (IOP) combines trauma-informed therapy, group therapy, family therapy, plus access to psychiatric support to help you build resilience and start healing.
+Our intensive outpatient program (IOP) combines trauma-informed therapy, supported groups, and family therapy to help you build resilience and start healing.

 Whether you’ve just left an unhealthy relationship or you’re working toward it, our compassionate, experienced mental health professionals will provide a safe place for you to heal and grow so you can become the best version of yourself.
 Get started today.